valory-xyz/price-oracle/docs/index.md

 ## Build

 1. Fork the [OracleKit repository](https://github.com/valory-xyz/price-oracle).
-2. Make the necessary adjustments to tailor the service to your needs.
+2. Make the necessary adjustments to tailor the AI agent to your needs.
 This could include:
     * Adjust configuration parameters (e.g., in the `service.yaml` file).
-    * Expand the service finite-state machine with your custom states.
+    * Expand the AI agent finite-state machine with your custom states.
-3. Run your service as detailed above.
+3. Run your AI agent as detailed above.

 !!! tip "Looking for help building your own?"

-    Refer to the [Autonolas Discord community](https://discord.com/invite/z2PT65jKqQ), or consider ecosystem services like [Valory Propel](https://propel.valory.xyz) for the fastest way to get your first autonomous service in production.
+    Refer to the [Autonolas Discord community](https://discord.com/invite/z2PT65jKqQ), or consider ecosystem services like [Valory Propel](https://app.propel.valory.xyz) for the fastest way to get your first autonomous AI agent in production.